Fix SIM Failure on iPhone: 6 Proven Methods (2026)

 Step 1.
 Power the iPhone all the way off.
 Hold the side button and either volume button until the slider appears, then drag it.
 Airplane mode is not a substitute.

 Step 2.
 Find the SIM tray.
 On iPhone XS and newer it sits on the right edge below the side button; on older models it’s on top.
-Push a SIM-eject tool or an unfolded paperclip straight into the small hole until the tray pops out.
+Push a SIM-eject tool or unfolded paperclip straight into the small hole until the tray pops out.
+Keep the tool perpendicular to the edge, since a sideways push can bend the tray or scratch the frame, and never force it if the tray resists.

 Step 3.
-Pull the tray out and lift the SIM card free.
-Look at the gold contacts under bright light.
-In our testing on an iPhone 13 and iPhone 15, dust that looked invisible to the naked eye still triggered “Invalid SIM.”
-Wipe both sides of the card with a dry, lint-free cloth.
-Skip alcohol unless the card has visible residue, and never use water.
+Pull the tray out and lift the SIM free.
+Even invisible dust can trigger “Invalid SIM,” so wipe both sides with a dry, lint-free cloth.
+Skip alcohol unless there’s visible residue, and never use water.

 Step 4.
 Wipe the inside of the tray slot.
 A folded corner of the same cloth, slid in once, picks up most of what gets in there.
 Don’t use compressed air — the moisture in canned air can leave a film on the contact pins.